gumsueyah/gumsueyah/README.md

 - 👋 Hi, I’m @gumsueyah
 - 👀 I’m interested in learning how to code and create applications.
 I am unsure of the direction I want to go, but I would like to make a functioning study app to begin.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
+N/A
 - 📫 N/A

 <!---